Mahm0ud-Eid/UniTask/README.md

 # UNITask

-A unified university platform built by the **IT Geeks** team from Beni Suef Technological University, a team consists of me and my fellow students.
+A unified university platform built by the **IT Geeks** team from Beni Suef Technological University, a team that consists of me and my fellow students.
 UNITask aims to help teachers, students, and staff communicate effectively through one reliable, customizable, and easy-to-use platform.

 ---